 Online registration procedures for the learners

 Account creation and login codes for enrolled students

 Control and review of uploaded material relating to the courses

 Administrative review of submitted assignments from the students

 Fees and refunds management

 Initiatives for possible scholarships from business, corporate or other enterprises

-Liaison with industry for placement of students to complete their workplace learning or practice as interns or volunteers to gain further experience and coaching hours
+Liaison with industry for workplace placement of students to complete their learning or practice as interns or volunteers to gain further experience and coaching hours

-Ensuring teaching and learning practices in accordance with the outlined Academy procedures
+Ensuring teaching and learning practices are in accordance with the outlined Academy procedures